 Extensive functional interdependency and redundancy in many biological systems results in traits which cannot be straightforwardly understood by observing the individual effects of sequence variants1–4.
 Genes encode gene products which often form interdependent pathways and protein complexes, such that combinatorial genetic perturbations can yield surprising phenotypes.
 This phenomenon defines genetic interaction.
 Observing the phenotypic effects of genes varied in combination, i.e., performing a combinatorial genetic analysis (CGA), can uncover functional dependencies between genes, and can be used to reconstruct large-scale maps of gene co-function5.
 The ability of CGAs to better understand gene function has been amply demonstrated by comprehensive two-gene interaction maps in yeast via growth profiling of >23 million different double knockout combinations5.
 Large scale-efforts to map two-gene interactions in human cell lines are also underway, similarly demonstrating their power to better understand gene function6,7.
 In yeast, the number of genes yielding a phenotype under standard growth conditions climbs from ~2,000 to ~5,000 when genes are perturbed in pairs5,8.
 Furthermore, the resulting genetic interaction map enabled genes to be clustered into functional groups5,9, while smaller-scale CGAs have been used to better predict the genetic basis of drug resistance10, and to inform order-of-action in biological pathways11.

 CGA of many biological traits has shown that additional genetic interactions can arise from the simultaneous perturbation of more than two genes.
 In yeast, triple mutant interactions (for which a triple mutant phenotype cannot be simply explained by the component single and double mutant phenotypes) are likely to vastly outnumber two-gene interactions12.
-Triple mutant interactions can arise from diverse pathway architectures13, and complex multi-variant effects involving more than three genes have been reported (e.g.141516 refs [14-15], including some that involved >20 variants [ref 16].
-17Complex interactions may have medically-relevant phenotypes, with CGA of antibiotic resistance in E. coli, for example, suggesting that multi-variant interactions can enable many mutational paths towards resistance18.
+Triple mutant interactions can arise from diverse pathway architectures13, and complex multi-variant effects involving more than three genes have been reported (e.g. a five14, seven15 and >20 variant interaction16).
+In the simplest cases, such interactions arise from redundancy in large gene families.
+For example, in Arabidopsis, a method has been developed to simultaneously disrupt multiple paralogs with a single artificial miRNA to better study the function of such families17, while the genetic interactions within them have been less explored.
+Complex interactions may also have medically-relevant phenotypes, with CGA of antibiotic resistance in E. coli, for example, suggesting that multi-variant interactions can enable many mutational paths towards resistance18.
 In vertebrates, complex multi-variant effects mediate disease, e.g., myeloid malignancies19,20.
 Moreover, discovery of such interactions can be practically useful.
 For example, the induction of pluripotent stem cells requires the simultaneous exogenous expression of four genes21.